Ben-G/Website/content/post/18-static-dynamic-type-checking-swift.md

 }
 ```

 If we are simply casting to a single protocol, or a concrete type, we are fine.
-If we try to fullfull complex, compile time type constraints at runtime, we run into some issues...
+If we try to fullfull complex, compile time type constraints at run time, we run into some issues...

-##Combining the Two
+## Combining the Two

 Continuing the `HasName`, `HumanType` example from above, let's assume we have received data from a network request, and we need to call the `printHumanName` method - if the dynamically detected type allows us to do that.